 While we know that the game is coming, there's no release date just yet.
 Going by the statement from Bioware's Casey Hudson that the game's in its "early stages," we've likely got a couple of years to wait.

-As such, we'd tentatively predict Mass Effect 5 could arrive some time in 2022.
+As such, we'd tentatively predict we could hear more about Mass Effect 5 this year.
 But we'd not be surprised if it's comes along in 2023 or even 2024.
-Basically, we've got a decent wait to endure before we get a brand new Mass Effect game.

 Mass Effect 5 trailer